oddbird/oddsite/content/work/quarqnet.rst

   - title: 'User Stories'
     icon: 'theater'
     text: |
+      We created an itemized list of user stories - a representation of all the user interactions.
-      Each user story
-      defined one task
+      Each user story defined one task
       that an athlete, coach, or friend
       might want to accomplish on QuarqNet.
-      Before beginning development
+      Before beginning development,
-      we estimated users stories
+      we estimated the users stories
       and Quarq prioritized them.
+      The process of
+      creating, estimating, and prioritizing users stories
-      This process continued throughout the project
+      continued throughout the project,
       allowing Quarq to remain up-to-date
       and in control of the project cost and scope.
   - title: 'Data Models'